-The dates and locations for access outlined in Table 19Error!
-Reference source not found. may vary in consultation with external and interface stakeholders where opportunities are identified to further mitigate potential traffic and access impacts.
-Figure 6 provides an indication of the LCB SEP locations relative to the Airport Site.
+The dates and locations for access outlined in Table 17. may vary in consultation with external and interface stakeholders where opportunities are identified to further mitigate potential traffic and access impacts.
+Figure 5 provides an indication of the LCB site entry point locations relative to the Airport Site.

-Table 19 - LCB Site Entry Points
+Table 17: LCB Site Entry Points